 Basic earnings per share is computed by dividing net income by the weighted average number of shares of common stock outstanding for the period, and diluted earnings per share is computed by including the dilutive impact of common stock equivalents outstanding for the period in the denominator.
-Common stock equivalents include shares issuable upon the exercise of outstanding stock options, SARs, unvested restricted stock, net of shares assumed to have been purchased with the proceeds, using the treasury stock method.
+Common stock equivalents include shares issuable upon the exercise of outstanding stock options, SARs, issuance of shares on exercise or vesting of restricted stock units, unvested restricted stock, net of shares assumed to have been purchased with the proceeds, using the treasury stock method.
 The following table sets forth the computation of basic and diluted earnings per share for the periods set forth below: